ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

   * Available data models can be retrieved from [5].

-The NMOP WG believes that existing data models can be leveraged in the context of NDT, beyond the IETF.
+The NMOP WG believes that existing data models can be leveraged in the context of NDT beyond the IETF.

 The NMOP WG encourages the use of NMOP WG mailing list [6] as the most effective and expedient way of exchanging information, answering questions, and progressing any work.
 The WG will consider